emu-russia/GPU/Readme.md

 GPU control from the CPU side is carried out only two IO-ports `GP0` and `GP1`, as well as DMA, for the transfer of display lists (DL).

-The GPU is built using the same technology as the CPU (standard cells + custom blocks):
+The GPU is built using the same technology as the CPU (standard cells + custom blocks).

 Old 160-pin GPU: